Case Name: Hans v. Unum Life Insurance Company

 Definition of Disability: To prove disability under the subject LTD policy, the claimant must prove:

-You are limited from performing the material and substantial duties of your regular occupation due to your sickness or injury; and You have a 20% or more loss in your indexed monthly earnings due to the same sickness or injury.
+You are limited from performing the material and substantial duties of your regular occupation due to your sickness or injury, and You have a 20% or more loss in your indexed monthly earnings due to the same sickness or injury.
 The LTD Policy continues to note that:

 “Gainful Occupation is one that within 12 months of your return to work is or can be expected to provide you with an income that is at least equal to 60% of your annual earnings in effect just before your date of disability began.”

-Procedural history: The Plaintiff appealed the termination of benefits.
+Procedural History: The Plaintiff appealed the termination of benefits.
 After consideration of the administrative record and the examinations of several physicians, Unum upheld its termination decision under the LTD Policy.
 “Unum explained that Plaintiff’s conditions, collectively and individually, did not indicate he was precluded from engaging with reasonable continuity in the alternative gainful occupations previously identified by Unum’s vocational staff.”
+After exhausting his administrative remedies, the Plaintiff filed a lawsuit.

-Plaintiff’s Position: According to Plaintiff, Unum cannot point to significant medical evidence that suggests Plaintiff’s condition has improved warranting Unum to terminate his benefits.
-Plaintiff challenges Unum’s termination of his benefits because when Unum received Plaintiff’s updated medical records, Unum decided to continue Plaintiff’s benefits.
-The updated medical records included Dr. Porter’s July 2008, 2009, and 2011 APS reports where he informed Unum that Plaintiff was able to frequently sit, occasionally stand, walk and lift/carry up to 20lbs.
-Plaintiff claims that these CFS symptoms did not change from July 2008 to August 2011 which means Unum must have relied on evidence that demonstrates a significant improvement in Plaintiff’s condition in order to terminate his benefits.
+Plaintiff claims that these CFS symptoms did not change from July 2008 to August 2011, which means Unum must have relied on evidence demonstrating a significant improvement in Plaintiff’s condition to terminate his benefits.
 But Plaintiff contends that the significant improvement is absent here.
-Plaintiff points the Court to Dr. Porter’s medical evaluations and the CPET test which is the test Plaintiff believes is the most important piece of evidence in evaluating Plaintiff’s condition.
+Plaintiff points the Court to Dr. Porter’s medical evaluations and the CPET test, which Plaintiff believes is the most important piece of evidence in evaluating Plaintiff’s condition.
 According to Plaintiff, Unum ignored the CPET test and did not seriously consider its findings before terminating Plaintiff’s LTD benefits.

 Issues: Whether Unum’s denial of the Plaintiff’s LTD claim was reasonable.